Nigeria"s Piggybank introduces Smart Target, a group saving tool

-The online saving platform also secured a seed funding of $1.1 million led by Olumide Soyombo, Founder of LeadPath Nigeria.
+Piggybank also introduced Smart Target, a group saving tool, that can be scaled from family-size to large corporations.

-Piggybank said it has acquired a micro-financing license from the Central Bank of Nigeria (CBN), which provides the relevant regulatory cover, allowing them independence from partnering with banks
+The company has also acquired a micro-financing license from the Central Bank of Nigeria (CBN),allowing them independence from partnering with banks.

-Piggybank also secured a seed funding of $1.1 million for develop its products
+Piggybank also secured a seed funding of $1.1 million to develop its products and improve operation standard

-Nigeria’s Piggybank, an online and mobile app savings platform has introduced a new product - Smart Target – which is modelled on the age-long West African tradition of 'ajo or esusu' to leverage the power of communal savings and harness the network effect of accountability.

-Smart Target is a group savings tool, that can be scaled from family-size to large corporations, based on the age-long West African tradition of savings (ajo or esusu).
+Nigeria’s online and mobile app savings platform, Piggybank has secured a $1.1 million seed funding for license acquisition, product development and improve operational standard.

 Also READ: How to use a piggy bank to improve savings